Enkomi (archaeological site): Overview of Excavation History

 Mycenaean amphoroid krater found at Enkomi.
 The Swedish Cyprus Expedition.

 In 1934, Claude Frédéric-Armand Schaeffer put in trial trenches, including about 200 soundings and partially excavating one building he named the Maison des Bronzes.
 Excavations were conducted between 1948 and 1973 by a joint expedition between Schaeffer for the French Expedition and Porphyrios Dikaios on behalf of the Cyprus Department of Antiquities.
 Early work determined that the site had been protected by a Cyclopean wall constructed of stone orthostat slabs up to 3.5 m long.
 The wall enclosed an area of about 2.5 hectares.
 Cypriot excavations were conducted from 1848 until 1958 under Dikaios.
 French excavations, on behalf of the French National Centre for Scientific Research, proceeded under Schaeffer until 1970 at which point the expedition was led by Oliver Pelon.
 Excavation ended with the 1974 Turkish invasion of Cyprus and the status of excavated objects in Mission storage are currently unknown.

+City Plan

+Enkomi is enclosed by walls, with at least three gates at the north, west and south side located.
+Built on plain grounds, the city is supposed to have perpendicular streets: one Main Street from north to south and smaller ones from east to west, among which houses, sanctuaries and building complexes are located.
+Dikaios and Schaeffer's excavation focused on designated Area I and Area III (they are the only two areas which have been thoroughly excavated to the level of bedrock), which they treated as independent and not stratigraphically linked building entities.
+Besides, Dikaios tends to attribute the end of each occupation level to external invasion or massive destruction, such as the sea peoples invasion at the end of Bronze Age.